 If you are travelling on a single ticket connecting flight procedure is very easy.

-What is a single ticket?
 This means that your flight is booked on one ticket.
-Yes, there might be two or even more subsequent flights but you have booked them as one.
+Yes, there might be two or even more flights one after another but you have booked them as one.
 With full service airlines like Lufthansa and KLM, the procedure is simple.
 However, if you want to have a connecting flight with low cost airlines not always you even have such an option.

 Many large European airports work in the same way.

 What does self transfer mean?
 What about connecting flights with different airlines?
-Yes, it’s possible.

 But remember - if you're be booking your flights separately (that's a self transfer), and, let's say, your first flight gets heavily delayed, so you can't make it to the next one.
 In situation like this it's gonna be your responsibility to buy yourself a new flight or flights.

-Such transfers - when flights are booked separately (from different or the same company) - are called self-transfers, or non-protected transfers.
+Such flights with such transfers - when flights are booked separately (from different or the same company) - are called self-transfer flights, or non-protected transfers.

-The main difference between the two is what happens if the flight gets cancelled or delayed.
+The main difference between the two is this.

-Another difference - in case of a self transfer mostly you have to take care of your checked luggage yourself.
+In case of a self transfer mostly you have to take care of your checked luggage yourself.
 You have to collect it and check it in after every flight.
 None is going to transfer it for you.
 Take this into consideration when you'll be deciding about the length of the layover.

 There are also transfers which are protected by the 3rd party.
 Such as separate flights bought via kiwi.com and which are protected by kiwi.com.